SebastianFlo/drawings-2-server/README.md

 ## Description

+Server a client album.
 This project uses Flask API, FlaskRESTFul, etc...

 ### Deployment

-Automatic deployment from master branch on Heroku
+Automatic deployment from master branch on DO